TJJP/garage-pi-v2/README.md

 #### Custom Pin Connections
 The open sensor, close sensor, and relay can be wired to the following physical pins:
  - 3, 5, 7, 8, 10, 11, 12, 13, 15, 16, 18, 19, 21, 22, 23, 24, 26, 29, 31, 32, 33, 35, 36, 37, 38, 40.
- - These are physical pins of the Raspberry Pi
+ - These are the physical pins of the Raspberry Pi
  - **Default Pins:**
    - Open Sensor - Pin 19
    - Close Sensor - Pin 13